eBay/tsv-utils/README.md

 Executables are written to `tsv-utils-dlang/bin`, place this directory or the executables in the PATH.
 The compiler defaults to DMD, this can be changed on the make command line (e.g. `make DCOMPILER=ldc2`).
 DMD is the reference compiler, but LDC produces faster executables.
 (For some tools LDC is quite a bit faster than DMD.)

-If `make` is not available on your system the DUB is the other option (next section).
+DUB, the D Package Manager, can also be used to install and build the executables.
 It is also possible to run build commands manually, see [BUILD_COMMANDS](BUILD_COMMANDS.md) for details.

 ### Install using DUB